The way that the MOT test works in England, Scotland and Wales changed on Sunday 20 May 2018.

-Some new items will be tested during the MOT.
+Some new items are tested during the MOT.

 They include checking:

-There will be other smaller changes to how some items are checked.
+There are other smaller changes to how some items are checked.
 Your MOT centre will be able to tell you about these.

 4. The MOT certificate will change

-It will list any defects under the new categories, so they’re clear and easy to understand.
+It lists any defects under the new categories, so they’re clear and easy to understand.

-At the moment, only vehicles first built before 1960 are exempt from needing an MOT.
+Until now, only vehicles first built before 1960 were exempt from needing an MOT.